-We found it challenging when we have to think about traveling with our pets.
+We found it challenging when we had to think about traveling with our pets.
 International travel for pets has been a much-discussed issue nowadays.
-International travel for pets turns inevitable when we are not in a situation to skip.
+International travel for pets becomes inevitable when we are not in a situation to skip.
 As family members, the pet will have to travel with us.
 Therefore, international travel for pets requires some attention.
-This article intended to share seven steps to make sure international travel for pets.
+This article intends to share seven steps to ensure international travel for pets.

 All canines brought into the United States must be in good health when they arrive.